Spring is in the air, as the saying goes, and winter didn’t amount to much. I can only remember once that we got any

 |

-We go north on the BRT down
+We start north on the BRT down

 are now headed west and soon come to a trail intersection where the ORT merges

-with the BRT for the next hundred yards, then the ORT goes right, and the BRT left.
+with the BRT for the next hundred yards then the ORT goes right, and the BRT left.
 Everything is clearly marked

-Buffalo River Trail and the Old River Trail uses
+so there’s no confusion, white blazes along Buffalo River Trail and Old River Trail uses

-yellow.
+yellow. |

 bridge over Sawmill Hollow